oorosh/xray.image.pneumonia.detection.ml.net/README.md

-Chest xray image classification with transfer learning wiht GPU in ml.net
+Chest xray image classification using transfer learning with GPU in ml.net

 Dataset that i use I have found here https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/